 There will always be lots of opinions when it comes to newborns, from midwives, friends and family and wider acquaintances.
 Ultimately, the decision is yours and if you chose to introduce a dummy to help baby settle and make your life just that little bit easier, that's absolutely fine.
 In the same way if you choose not to, that's ok too!

 In addition, an essential companion to a dummy is a pacifier clip.
 These will keep your baby's dummy attached to either their clothing, a comforter or blanket and ensure the dummy does not get lost!
-Our eco-friendly, organic cotton pacifier clips from Saga Copenhagen are the perfect partner to any natural rubber pacifier.
+Our range of eco-friendly dummy clips are the perfect partner to any natural rubber dummy.

 5. Organic Cotton Comforter